 You can think of ORCID as the academic equivalent of your Hong Kong Identity Card number.
 It ensures other research systems and services know who you are.

 Unlike Google Scholar, Academia.edu, or ResearchGate, ORCID is NOT primarily a research profile system (although it can serve that purpose).
 In fact, having and using an ORCID iD will facilitate the maintenance of researcher profiles that you already have.
-ORCID is an increasingly important part of the global research infrastructure, with many funding bodies and publishers now making it a requirement.
+ORCID is an increasingly important part of the global research infrastructure, with many funding bodies and publishers now requiring it for grant applications and manuscript submissions.

 Watch this video to find out more about ORCID: